allegro/allegro.tech/_posts/2020-02-17-immutability-in-java.md

 or add more features before our game will run too slow, and that’s a lot of time!

 In other languages people often try to connect benefits of immutable code and less allocation by allocating such values on the stack.
-Sadly Java once again does not have any tool for that.
+Sadly Java once again does not have any tool for that (Java can get rid of allocations in some cases, but these are internal JIT optimizations that we can't control or assume if/when they are used).
 The only alternative would be to use raw values directly, so instead of passing a Position object we can just pass 3 double values.
-Sadly we have no way to return 3 values at once, so our generator of positions must support generation of each value separately.
+In java we have no way to return 3 values at once (structures would solve this too), so our generator of positions must support generation of each value (x/y/z) separately.
 ```
 Benchmark                   Score   Error  Units
 tickNoHeap                  23.562  0.012  ms/op
 tickNoHeap:tickNoHeap p0.99 23.839         ms/op
 ```
-And not only does it run faster now, but can also be used again in multithreaded way without any issues.
+And not only it does run faster now, but can also be used again in multithreaded way without any issues.
-The only issue is that we would not be able to do this with larger objects, and it already looks much more complicated and less readable, and all of this because Java lacks simple structs.
+The only issue is that we would not be able to do this with larger objects, and it already looks much more complicated and less readable, and all of this because Java lacks simple structures that can be allocated on stack (but maybe someday we will see some form of structures thanks to [Valhalla](https://openjdk.java.net/projects/valhalla/) project).
 Note that using a struct would not always be better, it depends on size of our data.
-If it would be large object then it would be better to use normal object/reference as copying it would cost more than cost of dereferencing it later.
+If we use large object then it would be better to use normal object/reference as copying it would cost more than cost of dereferencing it later.

 ### Stressing GC

-Now let’s actually run this code using more threads and see what happens:
+Now let’s run this code using more threads and see what happens:
 ```java
 @Benchmark
 @Threads(-1) // use all cores